Marvel-Advisors-LLC/wazuh-kubernetes/README.md

 ```
 make sure these file have the exact same config for the requested resources.

+### 4) Secrets
+If you don't have the secrets shown on the `kustomization.yaml` file, just comment them but also the files that uses them.

 ## Amazon EKS development

 To deploy a cluster on Amazon EKS cluster read the instructions on [instructions.md](instructions.md).